criecm/ansible-roles/criecm.tomcat/README.md

 * `tomcat_storepass` ('')
   keystore password
 * `tomcat_catalina_props` ([])
-  list of key/value items to be added/replaces in catalina.properties
+  list of lines to be added/replaced in catalina.properties (will replace line matching line before '=')
 * see `defaults/main.yml` for exhaustive list

 ### http(s) reverse-proxy support